neojato/DeLorean/README.md

 7. Replace `app/images/devfest.png` with your chapter's DevFest logo.

+8. Replace `app/images/venue_1.png` with a photo of your venue.
+(TODO: add more venue photos & detail section)

-8. Update `app/app.yaml` with your Google Cloud Application ID (if planning to host on GAE)
+9. Update `app/app.yaml` with your Google Cloud Application ID (if planning to host on GAE)

 ## Build & development